rroarings/apex-info/README.md

 # apex-info
-Repository holding some files and informational tips when working with 3D Apex Legends models.
+Repository holding some files and informational tips when working with Apex Legends game models, Blender 4.x.

 ## Videos
 [How to Import Apex Legends Models](https://youtu.be/A6a27wRyMS8) (Outdated)